-All pupils are taught about safeguarding, including online, through various teaching and learning opportunities, as part of providing a broad and balanced curriculum.
+All pupils are taught about safeguarding, including online, through various teaching and learning opportunities, as part of providing a broad and balanced curriculum - please click on Dunkirk Primary Schools Safeguarding Curriculum.

 School adopts an open and accepting attitude towards pupils as part of our responsibility for pastoral care.
 Pupils, parents and staff will be free to talk about any concerns and will see the school as a safe place when there are difficulties.
 Pupils' worries and fears will be taken seriously, and pupils encouraged to seek help from school staff.